Ensono/amido.github.io/docs/workloads/azure/backend/netcore/architecture/project_structure_netcore.md

             The function listener contains a Azure function that is triggered by a message in a Azure Service Bus topic.
         </p>
         <p>
-            It uses a package to help with serialization and deserialization called Amido.Stacks.Messaging.Azure.ServiceBus
+            It uses a package to help with serialization and deserialization called Ensono.Stacks.Messaging.Azure.ServiceBus
         </p>
         <br />
         <h3>Company.Project.Listener.UnitTests</h3>